Prom Night (1980 film): Distribution and marketing

-On July 25, 1980, it was reported that Avco Embassy Pictures was planning a promotional tour for the film, which would have Curtis appearing at openings for the film in various U.S. cities, such as New York City, Washington, D.C., Baltimore, Cincinnati, Denver and Los Angeles.
+After its first week of release in the United States, Avco Embassy Pictures announced a promotional tour for the film, which would have star Curtis appearing at premieres in various cities, such as New York City, D.C., Baltimore, Cincinnati, Denver, and Los Angeles.
 Additionally, 10,000 promotional "scream pillows" were to be distributed at screenings to help quiet the outbursts of theater patrons.
+Curtis appeared on a July 18, 1980 episode of the talk show Fantasy Film Festival to promote the film, where she was interviewed by Mick Garris.